landmaster135/dotfiles/.config/generative_ai/cline/.clinerules/01-coding.md

 - Create functions and methods in small units whenever possible.
 - Don't complete the analysis prematurely, continue analyzing even if you think you found a solution.
 - Keep each file's line count under 1000 lines.
 Before adding test code, count the number of lines in the file you're planning to add to using the shell command: "awk 'END { print NR }' ".
 Then, determine whether that number exceeds 1000 using the MCP tool.
 If it's less than 1000, append to the existing test file.
 If it's more than 1000, create a new file in the same directory and append to that file.
+- Avoid using hard coding as much as possible.
+- Don’t forget to add logging.

 ## Test Driven Development (TDD)
 - When implementing features requested by users, always implement test code for those features as well.